TheBarret/Voxelian/README.md

 <img width="930" height="674" alt="image" src="https://github.com/user-attachments/assets/f6f2a905-ac3c-48d0-a63f-d6fa0bd41a52" />

 ##
-> Screenshot shows the equivalent of 'Hello, World'
+> Screenshot shows the equivalent of 'Hello, World!'

-> Using Sol Lewitt's open cube model for data encoding using 217 unique cubes, not the theoretical estimate 144.
+Using Sol Lewitt's open cube model for data encoding using 217 unique cubes, not the theoretical estimate 144.
-> This encoder utilizes base64 to condense the character table as an intermediate layer and have a flexible input range,
+This encoder utilizes base64 to condense the character table as an intermediate layer and have a flexible input range,
-> this does result in only 29.5% coverage(*) space.
+this does result in only 29.5% coverage(*) space.

 # Encoding Density & Coverage